Configure Frame Relay on a Cisco Router

 encapsulation frame-relay

-Tells the router to transmit frame relay on this interface, instead of serial (HDLC)
+This tells the router to transmit frame relay on this interface instead of serial (HDLC).

 Now, there is a choice.
 The most common method is subinterfaces: